codemodsquad/astx/README.md

 - `$$<name>` matches a contiguous list of nodes ("array placeholder")
 - `$$$<name>`: matches all other siblings ("rest placeholder")

+The `<name>` (if given) must start with a letter or number; otherwise the identifier will not be treated as a placeholder.

 Rest placeholders (`$$$`) may not be sibilings of ordered list placeholders (`$$`).

 Unless a placeholder is anonymous, it will "capture" the matched node(s), meaning you can use the same placeholder in the